 The project is expected to generate positive social benefits that improve agricultural practices, manage water resource by rainwater harvesting and therefor ensure long term availability of freshwater for agriculture and improvement of overall health and sanitation aspect in selected schools that will be provided with water harvesting and storage facilities.
 Seedlings from established nurseries will be used for establishing woodlots for communities as well as a means of providing income by selling them.
 Being a project with gender-responsive climate actions, activities will be designed to ensure women empowerment at all stages from planning to implementation.
 Youth will also be actively involved by providing equal opportunities in the decision making and empowering them economically.
+It will also encourage them to contribute to social development in their localities, discourage them from migrating to urban areas, or even reduce incidences of petty theft which have been cited as a problem in areas such as Mto wa Pwani, Gando and Kangani.
 Restoration of farmlands and managing saltwater intrusion will also provide members of the community with an opportunity to continue investing in livelihood activities without considering migrating to urban areas.

-17 International Union for Conservation of Nature (IUCN).
+20 International Union for Conservation of Nature (IUCN).
 2017.
 Blue Carbon - Issues brief.